Che931/ir_profile_tracker/README.md

 # IR-Profile-Tracker

 This python script makes your life easier because you will get an updated SR/irating file of your teammates.
 You won't need to waste time visiting all profiles and updating a document.
-At this moment SR and iRating info is exported to a CSV file but other formats should be available #soon.
+SR and iRating info is exported to a CSV file.

 ## Usage